 Rocker Arm Replacement Cost

-The average cost to replace a single rocker arm ranges anywhere from $500 to $1,500 – and almost all of this cost is for labor.
+The average single rocker arm replacement cost ranges from $500 to $1,500, and almost all of this cost is for labor.
 In fact, each rocker arm typically costs between $5 and $20.
 But that’s not the only parts you’ll need.

 Because to reach the rocker arms, you’ll need to remove the valve covers and various other components, so you should replace all the gaskets associated with them too.
 You’ll also end up draining the oil, so you should throw a filter in there as well.

-But even with all of those factors thrown in, parts still should only cost you around $100 to $150 – all the rest is labor costs.
+But even with all of those factors thrown in, the parts should still only cost you around $100 to $150 – all the rest is the cost of labor.
 That’s a large part of the reason you should replace all of your rocker arms at the same time.

 They tend to wear out at a similar rate, and since most of the work the mechanic already did most of the work by accessing the rocker arms, throwing in a few extra rocker arms doesn’t cost you another $500 to $1,500 each.
 As long as they’re under the same valve cover, you’re probably only looking at an extra $10 to $25 for each additional rocker arm.